Get all the latest data for the Greek Islands

 How do I confirm there are no liens in the Greek Islands right now?

-The standard way to confirm there are no liens or encumbrances on a property in the Greek Islands is to have your lawyer conduct a search at the competent Land Registry or Cadastre office, which reveals any registered mortgages, prenotations, seizures, or court claims.
+The standard way to confirm there are no liens in the Greek Islands is to have the lawyer search the Cadastre or land registry for mortgages, prenotations, seizures, claims, easements, and other registered burdens.

 How do I check zoning and permitted use in the Greek Islands right now?